Te Tumu is a project that joins landowners, developers and Tauranga City Council.

 Here are the aspirations of the three main landowners for their individual development areas, and the project as a whole:

-The main goal of Te Tumu Kaituna 14 is to ensure that the owners of the trust retain ownership of the majority of the land for their future generations.
+The main goal of Tumu Kaituna 14 Trust is to ensure that the beneficial owners retain ownership of the land for their future generations.
+The trust's website provides further information and detail about its vision and the development proposal.
+Visit the Tumu Kaituna 14 Trust website.

 - Enable the owners to retain ownership of the majority of their lands for their future generations.